lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 projects were to rely on an external project to serialize and deserialize SimpleFeatures, data would much more simply be exchanged through the different systems.

-For instance, if GeoWave were to export data as set of avro files, those avro files would be able to be read into SimpleFeatures and ingested into GeoMesa.
+For instance, if GeoWave were to export data as a set of Avro files, those Avro files would be able to be read into SimpleFeatures and ingested into GeoMesa.
-In fact, because the serialization logic would be the same between projects, an Accumulo table that is indexed by GeoMesa could be moved to a table that is indexed by GeoWave by simply changing the Accumulo entry Keys, leaving the Values (the serialized SimpleFeatures) unchanged.
+In fact, because the serialization logic would be the same between projects, an Accumulo table indexed by GeoMesa could be moved to a table indexed by GeoWave by changing the Accumulo entry keys, leaving the values (the serialized SimpleFeatures) unchanged.

 Serialization of SimpleFeatures is most likely of interest to the community even outside of these two projects.
 If the projects and the community  were to standardize on specific